AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/phone.md

 ### Formats Tab {#format-tab}

-The formats tab allows you to specify default and custom number formats.
+The formats tab allows you to specify default and custom number formats.Additionally, you can add a customized numebr format by clicking the **Add** button.

 ![Format Tab](/help/adaptive-forms/assets/telephoneinput_format.png)